Skip to main content

 });

-// 1.
-Start the session and bring the WhatsApp connection up.
+// 2.
+Start it and bring the WhatsApp connection up.

 // (Settings → Linked devices → Link a device).